LezWatch/lwtv-plugin/blocks/readme.md

 ## Development Notes

 The source code is located in folders within `/src/` - that's where most (if not all) of your work will happen.
+Each new block gets a folder and in each folder there must be a `block.json` file that stores all the metadata.
+Read [Metadata in block.json](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) if this is your first rodeo.

+The blocks will automagically build anytime anyone runs `npm run build` from the main folder.
+You can also run `npm run build` from the `blocks` folder.

 When built, the new code will deploy to the `/build/` folder.

 The overall code is called from the `/blocks/src/blocks.php` file.

+### ServerSideRendering

+Due to a weird quirk in ServerSideRender, you can't (yet) use a `block.json` file

 ### Notes